YUUU23/NotesFromMushrooms/README.md

 </p>
 Toggle once for rerun with execution count.
 Toggle once more to disable rerun.

-**IMPORTANT NOTES:**
+### **IMPORTANT NOTES:**

-1. Please do not make further modifications while any cells are still running
+1. Please do not make further modifications while any cells are still running.
+2. If this is the first time running your notebook with a new kernel, use the Jupyter built-in rerun all once before toggling on the execution rerun tool.
-2. Please make sure that your notebook opened is the first tab in the Jupyter lab interface.
-Currently, this extension does not support multiple notebooks in different Jupyter lab tabs opened at the same time
+3. Please make sure that your notebook opened is the first tab in the Jupyter lab interface.
+Currently, this extension does not support multiple notebooks in different Jupyter lab tabs opened at the same time.
-3. Please note that if you toggle the extension on and then use the Jupyter built-in rerun all, rerun will be triggered once your current active cell finishes running with rerun all, which may cause unexpected execution counts
+4. Please note that if you toggle the extension on and then use the Jupyter built-in rerun all, rerun will be triggered once your current active cell finishes running with rerun all, which may cause unexpected execution counts.
-   - To resolve this, toggle rerun off when using the built-in rerun all
+   - To resolve this, toggle rerun off when using the built-in rerun all.
-4. Refresh the browser if the toggle button visual is not changing after clicks -- this can be flaky at times as the visual updated by locating the HTML tags
+5. Refresh the browser if the toggle button visual is not changing after clicks -- this can be flaky at times as the visual updated by locating the `HTML` tags.

 ## [Optional] Install Backend Server Extension (3)

-The backend server is necessary for rerunning the entire notebook with a new kernel after each modification, when rerun with execution count is on.
+The backend server is necessary for rerunning the entire notebook with a new kernel after each modification, triggering a backend script for this functionality when rerun with execution count is active.
 This is for checking correctness and taking performance measurements of running the entire notebook top-to-bottom.

-Inside `jupyterlab-ext` environment, to install the backend extension, run
+Inside `jupyterlab-ext` environment from above, to install the backend extension, run the following,

 ```
 cd server